cuthbertLab/music21/buildDoc/staticDocs/usingEclipse.rst

 .. image:: images/usingEclipse/checkoutas.*
     :width: 650

-Continue the process with `Creating a new PyDev Project`_.
+Continue the process with `5.
+Creating a new PyDev Project`_.

 4b.
 Checking Out with Developer Access